-The revenue from the service provider's wastewater services and related activities during the Definition reporting year (\$ 000s).
-Publicly reporting on revenue supports transparency and accountability and provides an understanding of the financial health of service providers.
-Intent It informs an understanding of customer and community outcomes and insight into affordability and financial efficiency.
+Indicator F2-Revenue: wastewater Definition The revenue from the service provider's wastewater services and related activities during the reporting year (\$ 000s).
+Intent Publicly reporting on revenue supports transparency and accountability and provides an understanding of the financial health of service providers.
+It informs an understanding of customer and community outcomes and insight into affordability and financial efficiency.
 Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.
-Revenue includes: revenue from pay-for-use and base-rate charges for the provision of wastewater services to residential and non-residential customers-reporting should be based on AASB 15 Revenue from Contracts with Customers. fees and interest charged on late payments by customers special levies bulk wastewater services, where provided contributed cash and assets (otherwise known as gifted assets, developer charges or headworks contributions) receipts from governments for specific agreed services (e.g. community service obligations) other revenue from operations and excludes: asset revaluations General supporting foreign exchange adjustments and defined benefit adjustments notes receipts from governments for specific agreed services (e.g., community service obligations) where material, as defined in AASB 108 revenue from: government equity contributions investment activities non-core service provider activities (e.g., consulting, agriculture, property leases) net profit or loss from the disposal of assets (refer to AASB 116) All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
+Revenue includes: revenue from pay-for-use and base-rate charges for the provision of wastewater services to residential and non-residential customers-reporting should be based on AASB 15 Revenue from Contracts with Customers. fees and interest charged on late payments by customers special levies bulk wastewater services, where provided contributed cash and assets (otherwise known as gifted assets, developer charges or headworks contributions) receipts from governments for specific agreed services (e.g. community service obligations) other revenue from operations General and excludes: supporting asset revaluations notes foreign exchange adjustments and defined benefit adjustments where material, as defined in AASB 108 revenue from: government equity contributions investment activities non-core service provider activities (e.g., consulting, agriculture, property leases) net profit or loss from the disposal of assets (refer to AASB 116) All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
 Indicator data published in Parts A and B of the annual National Performance Reports are presented in real terms (adjusted for inflation) using the average of the eight state/territory consumer price indices for the reporting year.
 Footnote requirements Spikes or falls in revenue should be explained in a footnote to the reported data.
-For example, Revenue for the financial year was down on previous years due to the impact of water restrictions on customer usage".
+For example, "Revenue for the financial year was down on previous years due to the impact of water restrictions on customer usage".